nrrb/mediumtalk/questions.md

 - Describe a moment when you felt your spirit break and heal simultaneously.
 - Think about unconditional love - when have you experienced it?
 - Tell me about a part of your story that you're still writing.
-- How do you hold onto hope when everything feels uncertain?
-- Share something you want to be remembered for.
 - Describe what home feels like to you, beyond any physical place.
 - Think about your deepest wound - what is it teaching you?
 - Tell me about a moment when you felt completely at peace with who you are.
-- Share what you most need people to understand about your heart.
-- What's something you've forgiven yourself for?
 - When was a time you felt truly seen and accepted for who you are?
 - What's a fear you've overcome, and how did you do it?
 - When do you feel most vulnerable, and how do you handle it?